 - Independent Review into Australia's Livestock Export Trade

-No pro-vegan submission was made to the recent Review into Australia's Livestock Export Trade.
-The closing date has passed, so this was a missed opportunity.
+No pro-vegan submission was made to the 2011 Review into Australia's Livestock Export Trade.
+The closing date has long passed, so this was a missed opportunity.
 But this review is a good example of why vegans need a strong consistent voice in this arena.
 Of the eight submissions to the review which mentioned the words vegan or vegetarian, seven presented incorrect information or negative stereotypes of vegans and veganism.

 - National Government Preventative Health Taskforce submissions